Discrete triangulated categories: Discreteness with respect to t-structures

 \section{Discreteness with respect to t-structures}

-In this section we consider a slightly generalised version of Vossieck's \cite{Vossieck} original definition of derived-discrete algebras.
-Examining the derived categories of these algebras in \cite{BPP} was our motivation to introduce the more abstract notions in this article.
+In this section we consider an abstracted version of Vossieck's \cite{Vossieck} original definition of derived-discrete algebras.
+Examining the derived categories of these algebras in \cite{BPP} was our motivation to introduce the categorical notions in this article.